trulyshruti/inBetween/README.md

 ### Who made this app?

-This app was built by Shruti Kulkarni of Columbia University, for HackPrinceton in Fall 2012.
+This app was built by Shruti Kulkarni of Columbia University for HackPrinceton in Fall 2012.